Wichitas Day 3: Typical Tourists in Transit

 About Granger Meador

-I enjoy day hikes, photography, podcasts, reading, web design, and technology.
+I enjoy day hikes, photography, reading, and technology.
 My wife Wendy and I work in the Bartlesville Public Schools in northeast Oklahoma, but this blog is outside the scope of our employment.

 This entry was posted in photos, travel.
 Bookmark the permalink.